Flèche bas

 Pensions

-Sacem's mutual aid allowance scheme (RAES) is open to all members.
-Emblematic of Sacem's social model, it provides creators and publishers with supplementary income at the end of their careers.
+Sacem's mutual aid allowance scheme (RAES), open to all members, reflects Sacem's solidarity-centric social model by providing creators and publishers with supplementary income at the end of their careers.

 open